tslocke/hobo/doc/manual/controllers.markdown

 ## A cautionary note concerning controller methods

 Always start by asking: should this go in the model?
 It's a very, very, very common mistake to put code in the controller that belongs in the model.
 Want to send an email in the `create` action?
 Don't!
-Send it from an `after_create` callback in the model.
+Send it from an `after_create` callback in the model, or even better: use a lifecycle.
 Want to check something about the current user before allowing a `destroy` to proceed?
 Use Hobo's [Permission System](permissions).

 Typically, valid reasons to add custom controller code are things like: